 Related: 8 Smart Things To Do With Your Tax Refund

 Which Assets Qualify for Capital Gains Tax?

-Capital gains taxes apply to what are known as capital assets.
-Before you can learn how to avoid capital gains tax, you should know what assets they apply to.
+Capital gains taxes apply to what are known as “capital assets.”
+Before you can learn how to avoid capital gains tax, you must first understand which assets are affected.
 Examples of capital assets include, but are not limited to: